 We present the first detailed physically-based thermodynamic model of the Galaxy as obtained from high-resolution kinematical surveys in the outer disk.
 We interpret the observed distribution of Hyper Velocity Stars (HVS) as a physical manifestation of the Maxwell-Boltzmann (M-B) probability distribution expected for a ‘system’ in thermodynamic quasi-equilibrium with its ‘surroundings.’
 We counter the popular hypotheses of chance gravitational encounters and relate the HVS distribution directly to thermodynamic effects.
 The proposed Galactic M-B distribution is based on a single physical constraint, the most probable velocity, Vmp=432 km/s as obtained via radially binned component velocity dispersion profiles obtained in the inner stellar halo.
 The radius of maximal entropy is 23 kpc where most of the HVS population is “shed” (not ejected).
 This link between stellar halo dispersion characteristics and the HVS is physical evidence that the Galaxy is fully self-gravitating and exists in a state of thermodynamic and mechanical “quasi-equilibrium” as required for open virialized systems.

 There has been an explosion within the astrophysics community to fit (and potentially explain) observed galactic rotation curves.
 Often, this analysis is conducted with a comparison between the data and theoretical models.
 This introduces bias in the physical interpretation of the rotation profile and other, more subtle kinematic clues.
-In this paper, we examine the kinematic evidence and compare the proposal, termed Rotation Curve-Spin Parameter (RC-SP) for the purposes of this discussion as to distinguish it from ɅCDM computer simulation models.
+In this paper, we advance a physically-based approach conveniently termed the Rotation Curve-Spin Parameter (RC-SP) model to distinguish it from ɅCDM.
 We investigate the origin of dynamic mass through an analysis of component velocity dispersion data and link it to thermodynamic properties attributable to virialized self-gravitating systems.
 No ‘new physics’ are required, just an unbiased analysis of the kinematic features as presented by the most recent, high-resolution surveys available.

 The Rotation Curve-Spin Parameter (RC-SP) Model of the Galaxy

 Figure 1: RC-SP Galactic Dynamic Mass-Velocity-Radius Relation.
-The functional MDyn-R-V relationship (green dash) is the only physically permissible relation based on galactic morphological and kinematic properties.
+The functional MDyn-R-V relationship (green dash) is the physically permissible relation based on galactic morphological and kinematic properties.
 Estimated M31 baryon mass; fb=0.17 (filled circle) positioned vertically below dynamic mass (no change in R or V).
 Individual galaxy data: And IV - Irregular dwarf (open triangle) (Karachentsev 2015), UCG 6818 and UGC 9211 - gas-rich galaxies (McGaugh 2011).
-See (La Fortune 2016b) for details regarding physical properties (MDyn, V and R) for the MW and M31 (open circles) and the two gas-rich galaxies (squares)
+See (La Fortune 2016) for details.

 The issue of “missing mass” is the difference between dynamic mass and the estimated baryonic contribution.
-Since RC-SP is based on a constant baryonic fraction/mass discrepancy for rotationally supported galaxies, the baryon content is just a simple fraction of the dynamic mass, as illustrated by the solid black data point vertically below the open circle for M31 (corresponding to fb=0.17, the ɅCDM cosmic average).In order to respect baryonic-based physics, the Galaxy’s dynamic mass must originate where baryonic influence is the greatest – inside 40 kpc, the edge of the Galactic outer disk.
+Since RC-SP is based on a constant baryonic fraction/mass discrepancy for rotationally supported galaxies, the baryon content is just a simple fraction of the dynamic mass, illustrated above for M31 as corresponding to fb=0.17, the ɅCDM cosmic average.
+We anticipate most dynamic mass must originate where most baryons reside, inside 40 kpc.
 This places the burden on RC-SP to demonstrate this expectation in very physical terms, beginning with the Galactic rotation curve.

 The Galactic Rotation Curve

-In this section, we examine a well-cited rotation curve from Bhattacharjee augmented with data from Bajkova and Bobylev shown in Figure 2.
+In this section, we examine a well-cited rotation curve from Bhattacharjee augmented with data from Bajkova and Bobylev.
+This composite rotation curve is reproduced in Figure 2.
 Included are three ɅCDM models, labeled 1, 2, and 3 from the original figure (Bajkova 2016).
 The RC-SP Galactic rotation curve fit is shown by the black dash.
 This curve fit is based on observed velocities within the disk (R≤40 kpc).
-The rotation curve is modeled as an ideal Keplerian decline beyond the disk.
+Beyond the disk, the rotation curve declines in accordance with Keplerian dynamics.

 Figure 2: Galactic rotation curve from Bhattacharjee, Bobylev and Bajkova.
 Panel (a) illustrates the Obs/RC-SP integrated rotation profile (black dash).
 Prominent kinematic features include a spike in rotation to escape velocity (gray dashed) and a Keplerian decline beyond the Galactic disk. ɅCDM models are identified 1, 2 and 3 (see Bajkova ref. for details).
-Panel (b) is a semi-log version of panel (a) indicating observed velocity spike occurs “within” the Galactic outer disk.
+Panel (b) is a semi-log version of panel (a).
 This view provides the specific R-V combination (open circle) corresponding to the RC-SP Galactic dynamic mass.
 This mass is obtained from the fit (Keplerian decline) beyond 40 kpc.
 The (Pato 2015) average rotation velocity (blue dash) and the Sun’s velocity and position (red dot) is provided for reference.
 Image source – Fig.1 (Bajkova 2016)

 Perhaps the most prominent feature in Figure 2 is the abrupt spike in rotation velocity at ~23 kpc.
-Note that data in the 20 to 24 kpc range were excluded, as the veracity of this data was in doubt.
-We have interpolated the rotation curve within this short span from the available data.
-We have selected the peak in velocity being near 432 km/s followed by steep decline to more “reasonable” values.
-Since discovery, ɅCDM proponents have downplayed this exceptional kinematic feature perhaps due theoretical constraints on the properties of dark matter.
-The fact that the most obvious kinematic feature in the Galactic rotation curve has been excluded in ɅCDM models (shown in Figure 2) suggests a failure to comprehend its physical meaning within the context of the operating paradigm.
+Note that Bajkova’s data in the range of 20 to 24 kpc were excluded with the veracity of the data in doubt.
+We have interpolated the rotation curve within this short span from the available data as a velocity peak.
+We see than all three ɅCDM models do not accurately reproduce the Galaxy’s physical rotation curve.
+The fact that the most obvious kinematic substructure in the Galactic rotation curve has been excluded in ɅCDM models suggests this feature does not inform the dark matter model to any significant degree.

 The Observed Kinematics of the Galactic Stellar Halo

 Figure 3: a., b., and c. panels provide observed velocity dispersions for radial, polar and azimuthal components, respectively.
-Included are the average disk rotation velocity (blue dash) and a spherical isotropic curve (black dash) for comparison.
-Lower right panel, orbital character of the halo is defined by the anisotropy coefficient, β (solid black) with β=1 for perfectly radial orbits, β=0 for the isotropic case and β→ -∞ describing pure circular motion.
+The average disk rotation velocity is 230 km/s (blue dash).
+A spherical ‘point mass’ isotropic curve (black dash) corresponds to the baryonic content of the Galaxy.
+Lower right panel, orbital character of the halo is defined by the anisotropy coefficient, β = [1-(σ2Azimuthal-θ+σ2Polar-φ)/2σ2Radial-R] (solid black). β=1 for perfectly radial orbits, β=0 for the isotropic case and β→ -∞ describing pure circular motion.
+Note in panel d., β≈-25 signifying highly circular orbits.
 Image source - Fig. 10 (King III 2015)

 Comparing panels, a., b., and c., we note that only the radial component (a.) traces the isotropic curve and thus does not significantly participate in velocity support.
-This kinematic signature suggests nearly all velocity support is tangential in origin but is short-lived as the dispersion components quickly return to more isotropic orbits.
-Panel d. illustrates the degree of increased circularity near 23 kpc with extremely negative anisotropy coefficients, β = [1-(σ2Azimuthal-θ+σ2Polar-φ)/2σ2Radial-R].
-We confirm that the kinematic disruption in the Bhattacharjee profile is attributable to exceedingly high velocity circular orbits.
+This kinematic signature suggests nearly all velocity support is tangential in origin at peak velocity.
+We confirm that the kinematic break in the Bhattacharjee/Bajkova rotation curve is attributable to exceedingly high velocity circular orbits which create high uncertainties in the data around 23 kpc.
 In the next section we explore a physical mechanism for this kinematic feature as observed above in Galactic rotation and component velocity dispersion profiles.

 Hyper Velocity Stars and Thermodynamic Considerations

 Figure 4: Fragione’s ɅCDM escape velocity models (see inset for details) is contrasted against the RC-SP profile (blue dot) as a function of Galactic radius.
 Quadrature summed velocity dispersion components; R, θ, and φ (blue dash).
-Note the observed total dispersion peak velocity coincides with an escape velocity (435 km/s) at 23 kpc.
-This “R-V” intersection highlighted in blue is the Newtonian escape velocity curve for a dynamic mass MDyn=0.5x1012Mʘ.
+Note the observed total dispersion peak velocity coincides with an escape velocity (432 km/s) at 23 kpc for a dynamic mass MDyn=0.5x1012Mʘ.
 Average rotation velocity and Keplerian decline included for perspective, as labeled (black dash).
-Image source – Fig 2 (G. L. Fragione 2016a)
+Image source – Fig 2 (Fragione 2016a)

 To generate the first-order M-B distribution, we apply the dimensionless parameter and working equation (Wu 2014):